 Its winter in Ahmedabad, India, and the minimum temperature has been hovering between 10°C-16°C. Huddled at my desk, feet tucked in thick socks, I shivered and bemoaned the ruthless cold during a telephone conversation with my best friend.
 Imagine my indignation when she burst into laughter rather than express sympathy over my frozen toes!

 “Rapti, if you are shivering in this excuse for a winter, how on earth did you survive the Scottish Highlands,” she questioned.

 But you see, at the Isle of Skye in Scotland, while my teeth chattered in the bone-chilling cold, my face was frozen into a big grin and my brain churned out poetic lines about death-beauty-nature; all of this inspired by the sight before me.
 This was at Neist Point, the extreme west of Isle of Skye, Scotland.

-So cold was the hour that I eventually took to plugging my ears with earphones and covering my face with my muffler.
+So cold that I eventually took to plugging my ears with earphones and covering my face with my muffler.
 Who cares about fashion!
 My nose was more important!
-Of course this was also where I felt the need to ‘share’ immediately so I started recording my mumbling thoughts in the phone.
+Of course, this was also where I felt the need to ‘share’ immediately so I started recording my mumbling thoughts on the phone.
 Mumblings like, “This view is like a picture postcard come alive.
 All those amazing photographs we cut out of calendars and get framed, this is one of them and I am watching this!
 If the world were to come to an end, then this is where I would want to be.” #philosophical #poeticthoughts

 Mind you, decoding the recording took me almost 20 minutes as most of what I said had been swept away by the wind.